nomppy/nomppy.github.io/content/drafts/existence.md

 Enlighten me or give me the power of self-delusion.

-At least then I'll be free,
+At least then I'll be free—